 The process of smoothing the surface of a wool rug by levelling and twisting the yarns.
 This results in a flat and soft surface that is pleasant to the touch.

 Rugs constructed using a method that does not require knots.
-Flat weave rugs do not require a backing and as such very flexible and in many cases reversible.
-Despite their flexibility, they are heavy and will remain stable on the floor.
+Flat-woven rugs do not require backing and as such very flexible and in many cases reversible.

 Fringe (Antique Fringe)